 - Specification - drawing up requirements and modeling the business process

-- Projects - creating a project or project version
+- Models - creating a model or branch

-- Data - modeling the domains, data model and data conversion
+- Data - modeling the domains, data model and data mapping

 - User interface - setting up the user interface of the application

 - Processes - features to support the processes of your business

 - Business logic - creating the required functionality

 - Quality - review, test and validate the model and business logic

 - Access Control - configuring roles and assigning permissions

 - Deployment - putting the end product into production